DavidRLF/Grid-Tied-PV-System-with-a-Fast-Tsukamoto-MPPT-Controller/README.md

 For the two-rule Mamdani benchmark introduced in the paper, use **`M_MPPT_CONTROLLERS_SIM_V2`** together with the Simulink model **`S_MPPT_CONTROLLERS_SIM_V2`**, which implements the same control framework with a reduced-rule Mamdani inference stage.

+For the measurement-noise evaluation presented in the revised manuscript, run **`M_MPPT_CONTROLLERS_SIM_V3`** together with **`S_MPPT_CONTROLLERS_SIM_V3`**.
+These files reproduce the controller evaluation under different measurement-noise levels by adding Gaussian noise to the irradiance and converter input current measurements while maintaining the same irradiance profiles used in the nominal simulations.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9cce0718-e05e-4d65-95aa-212855f45007" alt="M_MPPT_CONTROLLERS_SIM_V1" width="100%">
   <br><em>Figure 1.
 Simulation script: <code>M_MPPT_CONTROLLERS_SIM_V1</code>.</em>